Nepal's historic homes at risk as post-quake demolition begins

 On Sunday, a dozen army and police officials arrived at the brick home of Bhagawati Dev and started pulling it down, using a rope strapped over the top of the building.

-They later stopped, realising they would damage neighbouring homes that were still intact and destroy the 300-year sal wood window carvings when the building came crashing down.
+They later stopped, realizing they would damage neighboring homes that were still intact and destroy the 300-year sal wood window carvings when the building came crashing down.

 “I have been living in that house since I got married,” Dev told Reuters.